What are Neutrophilic Granulocytes?

 Disclaimer: These results should always be discussed with a healthcare professional.
 This guide is for informational purposes and is not medical advice.

-Neutrophilic Granulocytes is a fundamental part of Elfcare’s white blood cell differential and health screenings.
+Neutrophilic Granulocytes are included in Elfcare’s blood test package and in our full body health check.
 We analyze your neutrophil count alongside lymphocytes and monocytes to see if your immune system is focused on an immediate threat or long-term repair.

 Understanding your neutrophil levels is a key step in proactive health.
 Elfcare’s tests provide the data you need to act before imbalances affect your daily life.